mateusrfiuza/orders/README.md

 ## Introduction

 This application serves as a template for building scalable and maintainable Java applications using modern technologies.
-It employs Hexagonal Architecture to separate the core business logic from the external components, making it easier to adapt to changes in the future.
+It employs Clean Architecture to separate the core business logic from the external components, making it easier to adapt to changes in the future.

 ## Architecture Definition